 This verse of Scripture, written for instruction to the church and not to the world, is another Scripture where the understanding of it is lacking.
 To comprehend the meaning of the text, knowledge of Biblical marriage is required and not traditional secular marriage concepts being practiced and promoted presently within Christendom.
 It is here within this declaration where the Apostle Paul laser’s in on the detrimental and consequential effect the sin of fornication imposes upon an individual’s flesh and bone.

-To those who have not read my book “It’s Good For A Man Not To Touch A Woman,” which would be best, I suggest you at least read my previous articles, especially “The Honor Of Biblical Marriage” posted here on CP’s “Today’s Christian Marriage” blog to acquire a basis regarding my thesis “Biblical marriage.”
+To those who have not read my book “It’s Good For A Man Not To Touch A Woman,” which would be best, I suggest you at least read my previous articles, especially “The Honor Of Biblical Marriage” posted here on CP’s “Today’s Christian Marriage” blog or my website to acquire a basis regarding my thesis “Biblical marriage.”
 Those articles should, somewhat, facilitate in comprehending this article.
-The articles go all the way back to the beginning of the blog.
 FULL POST

 Posted 10/24/10 at 5:31 PM | Edward Ridenour